Jazzbert/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2] ![alt text][image3]

-## TODO: Update images for unprocessed and processed from final run

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The dataset provided for this lab was already split into training, validation, and test sets.
 Since there was no specific requirement in the rubric, no steps were taken to randomize data across those data sets.